 Step One: Apply for housing

-- All returning students who wish to receive housing must apply for housing in order to indicate their intention to participate in the Room Selection Process by submitting a deposit by March 3, 2017.
+- All returning students who wish to receive housing must apply for housing in order to indicate their intention to participate in the Room Selection Process by submitting a deposit by TBD Spring 2018.
 For more information please visit the Residence Life Webpage.

 Step Two: Submit the Non-Academic Accommodation(s) Request Form and attach the completed Medical Provider Form

 - REQUIRED: The link for the Non-Academic Accommodation(s) Request Form is here: Non-Academic Accommodation(s) Request Form.

 - REQUIRED: The Medical Provider Form can be downloaded at this link: Medical Provider Form.

 - Additional documentation may be submitted to firstname.lastname@example.org or to the office, but will be considered insufficient as standalone documentation

 - Your request and documentation must be submitted annually (i.e., if you received medical housing accommodations for 2016-2017, you must reapply and submit updated documentation).

 - The deadline to apply for incoming freshmen and transfer students for SPRING 2018 is January 12, 2018.